-Alternate Contracting Methods
+Alternative Contracting Methods

-The College may, at its discretion, exempt public improvement contracts from competitive bidding requirements utilizing Alternate Contracting Methods (ORS 279C.335(2)).
-These methods shall take into account market realities and modern practices that are consistent with the public policy of encouraging competition.
-Examples of Alternate Contracting Methods are Request for Proposals for the selection of construction manager/general contractor firms (CM/GC), and Design/Build firms.
+The College may, at its discretion, exempt public improvement contracts from competitive bidding requirements utilizing Alternative Contracting Methods (ORS 279C.335(2)).
+These innovative contracting methods shall take into account market realities and modern practices that are consistent with the public policy of encouraging competition.
+Examples of Alternative Contracting Methods are Construction Manager/General Contractor Services (CM/GC), and Design-Build, Energy Savings Performance Contracts and other developing methods including but not limited to "performance contracting", "cost plus time" contracting, and "qualification plus project approach" contracting.